On the POW line: Boussh in between the Rebels and the Bounty Hunters at the Parade of Wonders, Calgary Expo. © J. Ashley Nixon

 © J. Ashley Nixon

-I had an inter-galactic conversation with their Commanding Officer, Allen Shortt dressed in his complete, menacing Shadow Storm Trooper outfit and his partner, Lorri-Ann.
+I had an intergalactic conversation with their Commanding Officer, Allen Shortt, dressed in his complete, menacing Shadow Storm Trooper outfit and his partner, Lorri-Ann.
 She was in civvies, busy directing traffic for this villainous group of cosplayers who play characters within the expanded universe of books, video games, and toys that go beyond the Star Wars movies.

 © J. Ashley Nixon